zuozhenggh/learning-library/data-management-library/database/docker/create-database-in-docker/README.md

 - Add an Ingress rule to the VCN
 - Connect to the Database in the container

-Each of the labs are 5 -10 minutes in length, so you'll be up and running in no time.
+Each of the labs are 5 -10 minutes in length, so you will be up and running in no time.

 *Note: You will need a Free Trial or Paid account for this workshop (not Always Free services)*